primaryodors/primarydock/SCRIPTING.md

 ```

 The `IF` command evaluates a conditional expression and, if true, executes another command.
 Currently, only simple A = B type expressions are
-supported, i.e. straightforward comparison of two values, where either value can be a single variable or a single constant; such expressions as
+supported, i.e. straightforward comparison of two values, where either value can be a single variable or a single constant; such expressions
-A = B + 1 do not yet work.
+as A > B + 1 do not yet work.

+`IF` can be used to test a single variable, as in the `IF %var THEN` statement in the examples.
+For this syntax, the `THEN` keyword is required,
+otherwise the interpreter would treat the following statement (in this case `ECHO`) as an unrecognized operator and throw an error.
+All other
+times, the `THEN` keyword is optional.

 `AND` and `OR` are supported, however parentheses are not, and while an unlimited number of `AND`s and/or `OR`s can be chained together, their
 evaluation will be entirely sequential and the chain will evaluate false as soon as any chain of `OR`ed expressions all evaluate false.
 Note that